 British Section maternelle classes take place across two sites:

-- École Internationale, Saint-Germain-en-Laye: 1 class per year group for the first two years (Nursery and Reception), 2 classes for Grande Section (Year 1).
+- École Internationale, Saint-Germain-en-Laye: 1 class per year group for the first two years (Nursery/Reception), 2 classes for Grande Section (Reception/Year 1).
 Most of the children in these year groups belong to the externé programme, a special arrangement with local maternelle and primary schools, which allows our younger pupils to attend their local French school for most of the week and attend the École Internationale for their British Section lessons.

 - École maternelle Jehan Alain, Le Pecq: 1 class at Grande Section level.
 All children attend the École Jehan Alain on a full-time basis.

-In this cycle (UK Years Nursery, Reception and Year 1), the British Section teaches a foundation years programme in English in one weekly session (3 hours) in Petite Section (Nursery) and in two weekly sessions (3 hours each) in Moyenne and Grande Section (Reception and Year 1).
+In this cycle (UK Years Nursery, Reception, and Year 1), the British Section teaches a foundation years programme in English in one weekly session (3 hours) in Petite Section (Nursery) and in two weekly sessions (3 hours each) in Moyenne (Nursery/Reception) and Grande Section (Reception/Year 1).

 British Section primary classes take place across two sites: